CollaboraOnline/CollaboraOnline.github.io/content/post/build-co-linux.md

 cd collabora-online
 ```

-### Collabora Office Core
+### The engine

-Core is the `engine/` subdirectory of the monorepo.
+The engine is the `engine/` subdirectory of the monorepo.
 For dependency installation, refer to https://wiki.documentfoundation.org/Development/BuildingOnLinux if needed.

 ```bash
 cd engine